fajarnugraha37/microfrontend/PASSING_PROPS.md

 - **Serialized Data Avoids Reactive Mismatch**
   The bridge clones payloads via `JSON.stringify`/`JSON.parse` before passing state to consumers.
 Each microfrontend therefore receives plain objects/arrays, not Vue-observed data.
 Both Vue 2 and Vue 3 can hydrate the same POJOs without tripping over each other’s reactivity systems.

-- **Qiankun Prop Pipeline Is Version-Blind**
-  Qiankun passes `storeBridge` to micro apps as an opaque prop.
-It doesn’t inspect Vue internals, so different Vue runtimes can coexist; they just get a reference to a JavaScript object.
+- **single-spa Custom Props Are Framework-Neutral**
+  The shell passes `storeBridge`, shared utils, and the global-state bus via single-spa `customProps`. single-spa simply forwards the object handed to it—it never inspects Vue internals—so Vue 2 and Vue 3 runtimes consume the same JavaScript contract.

 - **Local Stores Stay Local**
   Each micro app mounts its own Vuex store for UI state and consumes the bridge explicitly (e.g., `this.$microActions.dispatchToShell('logout')`).
 This keeps runtime-specific reactivity inside each app while still allowing cross-app mutations.

 - **Clean Teardown Prevents Leaks**
-  Bridge subscriptions (`storeBridge.subscribe`, `storeBridge.watch`) are tracked and disposed in Qiankun’s `unmount`.
-There are no lingering watchers tied to Vue 2 or Vue 3 lifecycles, so unmounting one runtime doesn’t destabilize the other.
+  Bridge subscriptions (`storeBridge.subscribe`, `storeBridge.watch`) are tracked in the host.
+The shell and both micro apps call `.teardown()` during single-spa `unmount`, so there are no lingering watchers across Vue runtimes.
+- **Fallback Global State Bus**
+  We replicated Qiankun's `initGlobalState` API with an in-process event emitter (`common/src/state.js`).
+Child apps still interact through `$microActions.onGlobalStateChange` / `setGlobalState` without caring that the underlying implementation changed.
+- **Optional Window Shims**
+  For legacy code that still expects `window.sharedUtils` or `window.appStoreBridge`, the shell exposes these globals right after registering single-spa apps and removes them on teardown.
+New code paths should prefer injected props, but the shim keeps partially migrated repos functional.

 ### Practical Takeaway

-Passing the shell’s Vuex context through Qiankun props works even while the shell (Vue 2) and `app-profile` (Vue 3 compat) are on different Vue versions because the boundary is defined purely in terms of Vuex’s stable, framework-agnostic API and plain JavaScript data structures.
-Each micro app opts into the bridge when it needs shared state, and the shared contract stays valid until we eventually graduate everything to a single Vue runtime.
+Passing the shell's Vuex context via single-spa custom props works even while the shell (Vue 2) and `app-profile` (Vue 3 compat) target different Vue versions because the boundary is still defined purely in terms of Vuex's stable, framework-agnostic API and plain JavaScript data structures.
+Each micro app opts into the bridge when it needs shared state, and the contract survives the move away from Qiankun since single-spa simply forwards the same objects.